 But Sweeteners and other Primary Tastants all called "Taste" are much more than just the four primary receptors and the biochemical interactions they induce in taste cells.
 Although we tend to think of taste information in terms of the basic qualities of Sweet, Salt, Sour and Bitter, the taste system represents other attributes as well.
 We can tell the Intensity of Taste, whether Pleasant or Unpleasant or Neutral.
 Neurons in the Taste Pathway record these Attributes.
 Color, Size, Shape, Touch and Temperature Stimuli to the Brain are all involved in Taste.

 These Modulation Systems form a Natural Flavor by Definition and are Approved by both the FDA and FEMA.
-These Unique Modulators are Thermally Stable, Extremely Potent in Sweetness Performance, have an Extended Shelf Life and are well suited for any Application where Good Solid Sweetness Modulation is required.
+These Unique Enhancers are Thermally Stable, Extremely Potent in Sweetness Performance, have an Extended Shelf Life and are well suited for any Application where Good Solid Sweetness Enhancement is required.

 Beverages-including soft drinks, flavored milks, juices where Sugar or HFCS is used or high intensity sweeteners